rongqingpin/Cheatsheets/ANSYS.md

 #### Workbench
 After updating mesh, can right-click `Fluid Flow` - `update` to get new solution
+Remember to change to parallel settings appropriate to the hardware

 #### Fluent
 1. `setup`, always choose 'double precision'